Entanglement-efficient bipartite-distributed quantum computing: Packing distributable unitaries

 The kernel describes a \emph{$(A|B)$-distributing rule} $\mathcal{D}_{q}$ of $U$,

-The process $\mathcal{P}_{q,e}[K_{A}\otimes K_{B}]$ is called a \emph{$q$-rooted $(A|B)$-distributing process} of $U$. \end{definition} Distributing processes are the backbones of distributed quantum computing.
-To find the entanglement-assisted $A|B$-distributed solution of quantum computation is to reveal the distributability structure of a quantum circuit, namely to find a decomposition of quantum circuit that consists of distributable unitaries.
+The process $\mathcal{P}_{q,e}[K_{A}\otimes K_{B}]$ is called a \emph{$q$-rooted $(A|B)$-distributing process} of $U$. \end{definition} Explicitly, the EJPP protocol in Fig. \ref{fig:ejpp_protocol} is a distributing process, while the DQC implementation of the swapping gate in Fig. \ref{fig:swapping} involves two nested distributing processes.

+Distributing processes are the backbones of distributed quantum computing.
+The solution for entanglement-assisted quantum computation is to reveal the distributability structure of a quantum circuit, namely to find a decomposition of quantum circuits that consists of distributable unitaries.

 In general, a unitary $U$ on the left-hand side of Fig. \ref{fig:distributable_uni} can be written in the following form

 where $\bar{q}$ denotes the set of qubits complement to $\{q\}$.
 The $q$-rooted $A|B$-distributability can be determined with the following necessary and sufficient condition. \begin{theorem}[Distributability condition] \\ A unitary $U$ is $q$-rooted distributable over $A|B$, if and only if $U$ is diagonal or anti-diagonal on $q$ and given in the following form,